QTM3x/Quantum-Internet/README.md

 If you have a question, you may ask it in the form of an issue.
 To raise an issue, simply go to the issues tab and create a new issue.
 Try to create an issue only when necessary (see point 1 in the guidelines below!).

 If you don't know how to begin contributing, have a look at the open issues and try to help with one of them.
 In fact, we recommend you start by doing that.

+Things that can be contributed to the repository include, but are not limited to, code, explanation text, explanation videos, ideas, and research questions. **The repository is still young and a lot of stuff need to be added, so just contribute what you can!**

 ##### Contribution guidelines